The world needs researched information.

 Get to know the work of researchers by reading our blogs!

 Parkinson’s disease is among the most extensively studied diseases but its underlying causes still remain a mystery.
 The symptoms and disease progression vary individually to such a great extent that there is reason to ask if we should be speaking of a group of diseases rather than a single disease.
 Already for years, researchers have attempted to identify different subtypes of the disease to facilitate its predictability and diagnostics.
-My research approaches the question from a new angle – through muscle symptoms and muscle findings.FINtick study will provide new information about tick-borne diseases
+My research approaches the question from a new angle – through muscle symptoms and muscle findings.Articles

 ‘My path to research began on the island of Seili’